drvinceknight/Year_3_game_theory_course/Homework/Homework_5.md

 3. For the following cooperative games:

-    i.
-Verify if the game is monotonic. ii.
-Verify if the game is super additive. iii.
-Obtain the Shapley value.
+    1. Verify if the game is monotonic.
+    2. Verify if the game is super additive.
+    3. Obtain the Shapley value.

     $$
     v_1(C)=\begin{cases}